-Under the Safe Schools Act, any school employee who has witnessed or has information about an act of theft, destruction or violence within a "safe school zone" must report the act in writing immediately to a supervisor.
+Under the Safe Schools Act, any school employee who has witnessed or has information about an act of theft, destruction, or violence within a "safe school zone", must report the act in writing immediately to a supervisor.
 Pursuant to NH RSA 193-D, a safe school zone is an area which includes school property, the physical plant and equipment used for "school purposes," the playgrounds, and school buses.
-The facilities used for "school purposes" extend to school-sponsored programs such as educational or extra-curricular activities.
+The facilities used for "school purposes" extend to school-sponsored programs such as educational or extracurricular activities.
 Acts of theft, destruction or violence refer to criminal activity, such as homicide, assault, sexual assault, criminal mischief, unlawful possession or sale of a firearm or other dangerous weapon, arson, burglary, robbery, theft, or the illegal sale or possession of a controlled drug.

-In this District, reporting of any theft, destruction or violence should be made to the Principal or, in his or her absence, another administrator.
-The Principal or other administrator then must file a report with the local law enforcement authority immediately and he or she must submit a written report within forty-eight (48) hours of any initial report.
-Under a new law effective January 1, 2001, where the alleged victim of theft, destruction or violence is a student, the Principal must also notify the person responsible for the student's welfare to advise that local law enforcement was contacted.
+In this District, reporting of any theft, destruction or violence, should be made to the Principal or, in their absence, another administrator.
+The Principal, or other administrator, then must file a report with the local law enforcement authority immediately, and they must submit a written report within forty-eight (48) hours of any initial report.
+Pursuant to law where the alleged victim of theft, destruction or violence is a student, the Principal must also notify the person responsible for the student's welfare to advise that local law enforcement was contacted.

-CONCUSSIONS AND HEAD INJURIES (Please refer to policy JLCJ)
+Concussion and Head Injuries (Please refer to Policy JLCJ)